naturalis/galaxy-tool-lca/README.md

 | Otu9 | species | Myxine glutinosa | Eukaryota | Chordata | unknown class | Myxiniformes | Myxinidae | Myxine | Myxine glutinosa | best hit |

 **Example 4 best hit range:**<br />
 In some cases the sequences in the reference database are wrongly morphological identified or contaminated by human or bactarial DNA.
 It can also happen that a centain marker (16S, CO1, ITS) is not distinctive enough.
-In these cases the following command can help to find this.
+Many people choose the top hit as the identification for the input sequence without looking at the second hit while then can even be a better choice.
+In these cases the following command can help to solve this.
 Notice the changed parameter ```-t best_hits_range```
 ```
 python lca.py -i example/example.tabular -o output4_example.tabular -b 8 -id 80 -cov 80 -t best_hits_range -tid 98 -tcov 100 -flh unknown
 ```
 **Example 4 best hit range output explanation:**<br />
+Afther executing the command otu6 stays the same.
+Otu6 does not have hits above ```-tid 98 -tcov 100``` so the parameter ```-t best_hits_range``` has no effect here.
+If we look at otu9 you see that it occurs twice in the output with two extra columns.
+Otu9 had multiple hits above ```-tid 98 -tcov 100``` on two different species.
+In the blast output of otu9 there were 6 hits on the species *Myxine glutinosa* with an identity between 98.7 and 100%.

 | #query | #lca rank | #lca taxon | #kingdom | #phylum | #class | #order | #family | #genus | #species | #method | #identity | #coverage |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | Otu6 | genus | Thelepus | Eukaryota | Annelida | Polychaeta | Terebellida | Terebellidae | Thelepus | no identification | lca |  |  |
 | Otu9 | species | Myxine glutinosa | Eukaryota | Chordata | unknown class | Myxiniformes | Myxinidae | Myxine | Myxine glutinosa | top hit (6) | 98.7-100.0 | 100.0-100.0 |
 | Otu9 | species | Myxine limosa | Eukaryota | Chordata | unknown class | Myxiniformes | Myxinidae | Myxine | Myxine limosa | top hit (4) | 98.1-98.7 | 100.0-100.0 |

 ## Author